dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.51u54:

+1. Updated to ImageJ 1.51u54
+2. Fixed lost keyboard focus for key shortcuts
+3. Improved preferences for Swing fonts (to decrease on Retina displays)
+4. Several other fixes for MacOSX
+5. Added description for increased fonts for MacOSX (see below!)

 ### New in 1.51u20:

 1. Cluttered MACOSX menus are now closed (added from opened application windows and frames).
 Some default added menus are disabled in the Bio7 preferences by default